The Ultimate Slow Cooker Guide

 In addition to its versatility, there are many other benefits to using a slow cooker, like its ability to evenly cook foods hands-free.
 This frees home cooks to do other things around the house, run errands or go to work for the day.
 Plus, slow cookers are straightforward to use and usually require no more set up than plugging it in.

 Not to mention, there’s a sneaky way you can put a slow cooker to work around the house.

 What’s the Best Slow Cooker to Buy?

 When it comes to buying a slow cooker, there are several factors to consider, such as how many people you’re usually cooking for, what price point you’re at and what features are a must.
-To help you find the best one for your needs, we put together this comprehensive slow cooker buying guide.

 That said, our Test Kitchen pros have found a slow cooker brand that they recommend above all else.
 After rigorous testing, the Chefman 5-quart slow cooker ($38) based on its innovative stoneware crock that’s also dishwasher-safe, superior cooking performance and affordability.
 Take a look at our full review of the Chefman slow cooker for more details.

 No kitchen appliance is complete without some accessories.
 Check out our favorite slow cooker gadgets and some unique slow cooker accessories that you’ll want to get your hands on ASAP.